-- 3.3.1 The Leader is responsible together with the rest of the Executive for those functions which are not the responsibility of any other part of the Council, whether by law or under this Constitution. - 3.3.2 Only the Leader will exercise the following functions - i.
-Appointment of the Deputy Leader; - ii.
-Appointment of the Cabinet; - iii.
-Allocation of portfolio responsibilities;
+- 3.3.1 The Leader is responsible for those functions which are not the responsibility of any other part of the Council, whether by law or under this Constitution. - 3.3.2 Only the Leader will exercise the following functions - i. appointment of the Deputy Leader;

-- iv.
-Producing and maintaining the Scheme of Delegation set out in Chapter3 Part 1 detailing who will discharge functions; - v.
-To provide leadership to the Cabinet and chair Cabinet meetings; - vi.
-To ensure that Cabinet Members work collaboratively with the Council's Overview and Scrutiny Committee, to support the Council's Scrutiny function and to carefully consider the recommendations of the Overview and Scrutiny Committee in the formulation and development of the Council policy; - vii.
-To ensure that Members of Cabinet abide by the Codes and Protocols set out in the Constitution: - viii.
-To ensure Members of the Cabinet receive information, training and regular updates, to take account of changes in the law, policy and procedure and to encourage development and continuous improvement; - ix.
-The Leader will provide strategic leadership to the Council to implement Council's policy and budget decisions; - x.
-To ensure effective arrangements for consultation and community planning and to lead in developing the Council's partnerships with other organisations; - xi.
-To ensure effective communication and explanation of all Executive/Cabinet decisions and recommendations to Council; - xii.
-To ensure that the decisions of Cabinet are made within the budgetary framework and financial limits set by the Council; - xiii.
-To ensure the preparation and publication of a forward plan, in line with statutory requirements, which sets out the details of any matters which they consider are likely to be the subject of a Key Decision; - xiv.
-To be the main Member representative of the Council, with other portfolio holders in dealing with the community, business, voluntary sector and other local and national organisations, other than in respect of ceremonial events; - xv.
-To ensure effective liaison with other political groups within the Council; - xvi.
-To represent the Council on relevant outside organisations, regional and national bodies, partnerships and working groups and to pursue matters of interest to the Council and its communities;
+- ii. appointment of the Cabinet; - iii. allocation of portfolio responsibilities - iv. producing and maintaining the Scheme of Delegation set out in Chapter 3Part 1 detailing who will discharge functions - To provide leadership to the Cabinet and chair Cabinet meetings. - To ensure that Cabinet Members work collaboratively with the Council's Overview and Scrutiny Committee, to support the Council's Scrutiny function and to carefully consider the recommendations of the Overview and Scrutiny Committee in the formulation and development of Council policy. - To ensure that Members of Cabinet abide by the Codes and Protocols set out in the Constitution. - To ensure members of the Cabinet receive information, training and regular updates, to take account of changes in the law, policy and procedure and to encourage development and continuous improvement. - The Leader will provide strategic Leadership to the Council to implement Council's policy and budget decisions. - To ensure effective arrangements for consultation and community planning and to lead in developing the Council's partnerships with other organisations. - To ensure effective communication and explanation of all Executive/Cabinet decisions and recommendations to Council. - To ensure that the decisions of Cabinet are made within the budgetary framework and financial limits set by the Council. - To ensure the preparation and publication of a forward plan, in line with statutory requirements, which sets out the details of any matters which they consider are likely to be the subject of a Key Decision. - To be the main Member representative of the Council, with other portfolio holders in dealing with the community, business, voluntary sector and other local and national organisations, other than in respect of ceremonial events. - To ensure effective liaison with other political groups within the Council. - To represent the Council on relevant outside organisations, regional and national bodies, partnerships and working groups and to pursue matters of interest to the Council and its communities.

-- xvii.
-To work with Portfolio Holders to consider and agree actions to ensure effective delivery of services within their portfolios against the agreed policies of the Council, and to ensure the delivery of the Cabinet's responsibilities and the delivery of objectives as outlined in the Corporate Plan; - xviii.
-To be responsible for their own personal development and undergo appropriate development and continuous improvement; - xix.
-To provide mentoring and support to Cabinet Members.
+- To work with portfolio holders to consider and agree actions to ensure effective delivery of services within their portfolios against the agreed policies of the Council, and to ensure the delivery of the Cabinet's responsibilities and the delivery of objectives as outlined in the Corporate Plan. - To be responsible for their own personal development and undergo appropriate development and continuous improvement. - To provide mentoring and support to Cabinet Members.

+4. The Deputy Leader

-3.4 The Deputy Leader
+The Deputy Leader will be a Councillor appointment to the position by the Leader.

-- 3.4.1 The Deputy Leader will be a Councillor appointment to the position by the Leader. - 3.4.2 If for any reason the Leader is unable to act, or the office of the Leader is vacant, the Deputy Leader must act and exercise all functions reserved to the Leader in their absence. - 3.4.3 If for any reason the Leader and Deputy Leader are unable to act, or their offices are vacant, the remaining Cabinet Members may act collectively or appoint an interim Leader until the next Council meeting where a new Leader will be elected.
+If for any reason the Leader is unable to act, or the office of the Leader is vacant, the Deputy Leader must act and exercise all functions reserved to the Leader in their absence.

+If for any reason the Leader and Deputy Leader are unable to act, or their offices are vacant, the remaining Cabinet Members may act collectively or appoint an interim Leader until the next Council meeting where a new Leader will be elected.

-3.5 The Cabinet
+5. The Cabinet

-- 3.5.1 The Cabinet comprises the Leader, the Deputy Leader and up to eight other Councillors (Cabinet Members) appointed to the Cabinet by the Leader. - 3.5.2.
+- 5.1 The Cabinet comprises the Leader, the Deputy Leader and up to eight other Councillors (Cabinet Members) appointed to the Cabinet by the Leader. - 5.2.
 The Leader appoints the Deputy Leader and also six Cabinet Members as Portfolio Holders who have full voting rights on the Cabinet's business.
 The remaining two Cabinet Members are 'without portfolio' but have voting rights on the Cabinet's business.

-3.6 Functions & Responsibilities
+Functions & Responsibilities